|

 Controversy

-There is some controversy about the issue of consuming raw eggs, since a number of alternative medicine proponents advocate eating them as part of a healthy diet.
+There is some controversy about the issue of consuming uncooked eggs, since a number of alternative medicine proponents advocate eating them as part of a healthy diet.
 In addition, many haute cuisine chefs, don’t want you to miss out on the joys of recipes with raw eggs as an ingredient, like chocolate mousse, Caesar salad and homemade eggnog.

 These groups contend that the incidence of Salmonella poisoning from eggs is on the decline thanks to stricter government regulations.
 They believe that as long as you know the source of the eggs, you are at little risk for contracting Salmonella from them.

 Although there may be some validity in this approach, I would err on the side of caution, particularly with children, the elderly and those in poor health.
 In other words, the weakest among us are at the greatest risk!
-All the regulation in the world cannot completely eliminate this problem, and there is no way to be absolutely sure that an egg is free of Salmonella even when eggs come from reputable sources.
+All the regulation in the world cannot completely eliminate this problem, and there is no way to be absolutely sure that an egg is free of Salmonella even when eggs come from reliable sources.

-*Avoid cross-contamination by keeping raw eggs and utensils used with raw eggs from coming into contact with other foods
+Avoid cross-contamination by keeping raw eggs and utensils used with raw eggs from coming into contact with other foods.

-*Avoid eating raw cookie dough or licking the pan when making recipes that include eggs.
+Cook eggs to a temperature of 160°F.Avoid eating raw cookie dough or licking the pan when making recipes that include eggs.

 *Keep eggs cold and watch the use by date on the carton.